 Editor’s note: This is part one in a series on the healing blessings of family history based on Elder Dale G. Renlund’s April 2018 general conference talk “Family History and Temple Work: Sealing and Healing.”
+Read more in part two and part three.
 While many with feelings of anxiety and depression have found strength in doing family history, this is not a replacement for professional help in addressing mental health.
 For more resources, please visit mentalhealth.ChurchofJesusChrist.org or talk to a health care provider.

 After surviving her first year of teaching in northern Texas as a recent college-graduate, Christie Blair decided to take a trip.
 The first months of teaching are always tough, but dealing with anxiety made them even tougher, she said.